 “Now” creates a new game that starts immediately.
 Other options schedule a game for a time in the next 24 hours.
 Compete and Join games only.

-In Play and Compete, you may set the game over to 10 or 11.
+Sets the game over score when the “Play” option is set to “To score.”
+In Play and Compete, you may set the game over score to 10 or 11.
 In Practice and Join, you may set the game over score to anything between 5 and 25.

 Sets the size and composition of the deck.
 “9–Ace” is a 24-card deck consisting of nine through Ace in each suit.
 “8–Ace” is a 28-card deck with eight through Ace in each suit.
 “7–Ace” is a 32-card deck with seven through Ace.

-“Yes” requires the dealer to bid at the end of the second round of bidding if everyone else has passed.
-“No” does not require the dealer to bid; if everyone passes, the deal advances and cards are redealt.
+“Yes” requires the dealer (or last bidder) to bid at the end of the second round of bidding if everyone else has passed.
+“No” does not require the dealer (last bidder) to bid; if everyone passes, the deal advances and cards are redealt.
+This option appears as “Stick the last bidder” when “Dealer bids first” is set to “Yes.”

-“Yes” allows players holding at least three 9s or 10s to exchange them for three cards from the blind when it is their turn to bid.
+“Yes” allows players holding at least three 9s or 10s to exchange them for three cards from the blind when it is their turn to bid (with 7-Ace, it’s three 7s and 8s; with 8-Ace, three 8s and 9s).
 “No” requires players to play with the cards they were dealt.

 No Trump bid: